penathon/various-resources/metaldetecting/README.md

 # metaldetecting (WIP)

-randomly generated coords within a given area, with a specified amount of "burrows"
+randomly generated coords within a given area, with a specified amount of "burrows", this is synced across all clients

 [ox_target](https://github.com/overextended/ox_target) is used